 The path to bad writing is paved with good intentions.
-Some words and phrases we use with one intention can do the opposite to what we wanted.
+Some words and phrases we use with one intention can do the opposite.
 Try binning these five, and see if you’re happier with how you come across.

-When I work with companies that complaint problems, I usually find this word all over their letters, emails and social media like a rash.
-The intention seems to be that using unfortunately before something the reader might not want to hear will somehow show you care or soften the blow.
+When I work with companies with complaint problems, I usually find this word all over their letters, emails and social media like a rash.
+The intention seems to be that using unfortunately before news the reader might not want to hear will show care or soften the blow.

 Try removing it.
 You may find the relationship with the reader improves.
-Despite what those using unfortunately intend, readers find it patronising and insincere, and they’re right to.
+Despite the intention of using unfortunately, readers find it patronising and insincere, and they’re right to.
 Here are some real-world examples.

 [Our partners] say they don’t want to be recorded, so unfortunately we will have to respect their wishes.